anza-xyz/solana-pay/SPEC.md

 The `<message>` value must be a UTF-8 string that describes the nature of the transaction response.

 For example, this might be the name of an item being purchased, a discount applied to the purchase, or a thank you note.
 The wallet should display the value to the user.

+The wallet and application should allow additional fields in the request body and response body, which may be added by future specification.

 ### Example